Gluten-free | Refined sugar-free | Dairy-free | Vegan option

 - 50 g (1.7 oz) raw cacao

-- Make the cupcakes by preheating the oven to 170C (340F) on bake and line a 12 hole cupcake tin with cupcake cases.
+- Make the cakes by preheating the oven to 170C (340F) on bake and line the bottom and sides of 2 x 20cm (9 inch) springform cake tins with non-stick baking paper.

-- Into the bowl of a food processor add the bananas, dates, apple puree, coconut milk and eggs and process until well combined.
+- Into the bowl of a food processor, add the bananas, dates, apple puree, coconut cream and eggs and process until well combined.
 Pour the wet ingredients into the dry ingredients and stir with a spoon until well combined.

-- Evenly portion out the batter into the cupcake cases and smooth the tops with a spatula.
+- Evenly portion out the cake batter into the 2 cake tins and smooth the tops with a spatula.

-- Bake the cakes for 18-22 minutes or until a skewer inserted into the centre of the cupcakes comes out with a few crumbs attached.
+- Bake the cakes for 40-50 minutes or until a skewer inserted into the centre of the cakes comes out with a few crumbs attached.

-- Remove the cupcakes from the oven and allow them to cool in the tin for 5 minutes before removing and cooling completely on a wire rack.
-If you are in a rush, you can also cool the cupcakes completely in the fridge for an hour.
+- Remove the cakes from the oven and allow them to cool in the tin for 15 minutes before removing them and cooling them completely on a wire rack.
+If you are in a rush, you can also cool the cakes completely in the fridge for a couple of hours.

 For the frosting

-- Melt the chocolate in a metal bowl by placing the bowl over a pot of just simmering water.
-Make sure that the bowl is not touching the water and that the water does not come to the boil or it will overheat the chocolate.
-Stir with a spatula until melted and smooth.
+- Add the chocolate and coconut cream to a metal bowl and place the bowl over a pot of just simmering water.
+Make sure that the bowl is not touching the water and that the water does not come to a boil, or it will overheat the chocolate.